trans-travel/trans-travel/us/tx.md

    prosecute drag performers or venues, at least some organizations will be able to declare that the first amendment does not include drag and thus ban drag in their facilities.
+ * Texas politicians, including the governor, in 2024 has repeated stated that transgender people should not have employment in jobs that involve interacting with children, unless they dress/present as their sex assigned at birth.
+This is not legally binding, but indicates government sentiment.

 ## Air Travel